matwoj8/Darwin_World_Simulation/README.md

 # Darwin World Simulator

-A visual, interactive simulator of natural selection written in Java with JavaFX, where animals explore the world, gather energy, escape fire, reproduce, mutate and evolve with multiple simulations running in parallel.
+A visual simulator of natural selection written in Java with JavaFX, where animals explore the world, gather energy, escape fire, reproduce, mutate and evolve with multiple simulations running in parallel.

 ---